 All of the meals are served cafeteria style with sufficient choices to meet nearly any dietary need.
-If you have specific needs please contact the Academy Registrar.
+If you have specific needs please let us know.

 Meals are cafeteria style thus most needs can be met, however, in special case please give us plenty of notice.

 Because individual tastes vary widely it is hard to answer however there is variety and choice.
 In two chaplain events that I attended no complaints were received concerning the price, quantity, quality, and variety of the food available.

 We expect that you will use your phone while you are at the Academy but please understand that all phones will be switched off during class time.
 Calls may be made or received at other times.

 Due to the location of the training it is necessary for all trainers and trainees to have a current background check.

 Yes, you may invite family, friends, department personnel, and others to graducation.
 You might invite them for dinner and then there will be a reception following.